spatie/laravel-fractal/README.md

 ## Quickly creating a transformer

-You can run the `make:tranformer` command to quickly generate a dummy transformer.
+You can run the `make:transformer` command to quickly generate a dummy transformer.
 By default it will be stored in the `app\Transformers` directory.

 ## Upgrading from v1 to v2